elastic/elasticsearch/CONTRIBUTING.md

 logs may be used in production so it is important to limit the volume of messages logged at this level to avoid the log volume overwhelming the system.
 On the other hand, these messages must still provide enough detail to diagnose the sorts of problems that a component might encounter.
+In some cases you might need to collect information over a period of time and then log a summary when it's appropriate to do so.

 It's possible that the reader of `DEBUG` logs is also reading the code, but that is less likely than for `TRACE` logs.
 You should strive to avoid